 An editor once told me you’re not a real journalist until you get your first lawsuit.
-That was 20 years ago and although he was (probably) joking, I perversely liked the sentiment.
+That was almost 30 years ago and although he was (probably) joking, I perversely liked the sentiment.
 After all, great journalism is all about keeping the bastards honest – and it’s hard to do that without ruffling feathers.
-The fact that a defamation suit turns your life to hell was a detail that escaped me in my youth.
+The fact that a defamation suit turns your life into hell was a detail that escaped me in my youth.

-These days I’m older, possibly wiser, and certainly more wary.
-After all, out of all the Western countries, Australia is one of the worst when it comes to the ease with which you can be sued for defamation – and that affects all communications professionals, not just journos.
+These days I’m older, possibly wiser and certainly more wary.
+After all, out of all the Western countries, Australia is one of the worst when it comes to the ease with which you can be sued for defamation – and that affects all communications professionals, not just journalists.

 Since I suspect many people would be surprised to find out just how liable their actions can be, here are five key issues to keep in mind:

-1) If people leave comments on your site or Facebook page, you can be liable for them
+1) If people leave comments on your site or social media page, you can be liable

-That’s not to say there aren’t legal defences – most notably, the Honest Opinion defence – but the success rate of using them isn’t great.
+That’s not to say there aren’t other legal defences – most notably, the Honest Opinion defence – but the success rate of using them isn’t great.
+And by not great, I mean woeful.
 As such, your option is to either play it safe and delete the comment if it’s defamatory or to take your chances.

 2) You may also be liable if you repost, retweet or even like a defamatory post on social media